kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 operability of CRDs.

 This KEP proposes that an inline expression language be integrated directly into CRDs such that a much larger portion of validation use cases can be solved without the use of webhooks.
-When selecting an exression language, we want to be sure that it can support defaulting and CRD conversion in the future.

 This KEP proposes the adoption of [Common Expression Language (CEL)](https://github.com/google/cel-go).
 It is sufficiently lightweight and safe to be run directly